Kunalkrsingh-10/Reset_password/README.md

 # ResetPassword Project

 ## Overview
-ResetPassword is a Django-based web application that provides user authentication features, including login and registration functionalities.
+ResetPassword is a Django-based web application that provides user authentication features, including login and registration functionalities with Email verification.
 The project is designed to help users securely manage their accounts and reset their passwords.

 ## Features
 - User registration with email verification (if implemented)